sashi789/Walmart_Anlaysis_SQL/README.md

      - Jupyter Notebooks (if applicable).
      - SQL query scripts.
      - Data files (if possible) or steps to access them.
+### 11. Power BI Dashboard: Visualization and Insights
+-After loading the cleaned data into PostgreSQL, I connected Power BI for interactive data visualization.
+Below are the key insights and visualizations created:

+-Key Visualizations:
+-Total Transactions by Payment Method:
+-Visualizes customer preferences for Cash, Ewallet, and Credit Card.

+-Top 5 Rated Branches:
+-Shows the branches with the highest customer ratings.

+-Quantity Sold by Category:
+-Highlights the performance of different product categories.

+-Average Order Value (AOV):
+-Displays the average transaction value across all sales.

+-Average Profit Margin:
+-Analyzes profit margin trends across branches and categories.

+-Matrix Visualization:
+-Compares Branches by Category Sales and calculates Totals for each.

 ---